Wzs010429/Wzs010429/README.md

 - 👀 I’m interested in Machine Learning & Natural Language Processing
-- 🌱 I’m currently focusing on augmenting the performance of LLMS
+- 🌱 I’m currently focusing on augmenting the performance of LLMs
-- 💞️ I’m looking to collaborate on logical reasoning, language models applications, etc.
+- 💞️ I’m looking to collaborate on logical reasoning, language model applications, etc.
 - 📫 How to reach me jkwzs0429@gmail.com

 <!---